No Products in the Cart

 The Talalay manufacturing process also involves the same method of liquid natural latex being placed into a mold.
 Rather than being baked first, it is foamed and then flash-frozen to solidify it into a gel-like form.
 After vulcanization, the Talalay process foam is thoroughly washed and eventually dried.

-Dunlop latex is comparatively harder and firmer than Talalay.
+Dunlop latex pillow is comparatively firmer than Talalay latex pillow.
 They provide good support for your head, neck, shoulders, and the upper part of the spine.
-On the other hand, Talalay latex is extremely lightweight and breathable.
+On the other hand, Talalay latex is extremely lightweight.
 However, they are not much supportive as their Dunlop counterparts.

-If you care for the environment, latex is right for you - it is pretty much the only pillow fill that is organic, all-natural, vegan, and chemical-free.
-While other fill materials have all these qualities, latex is the only one that offers the entire package!
+If you care for the environment, latex is right for you - it is pretty much the only pillow fill that is organic, natural, vegan, and free from toxic chemicals.
+While other pillow types have most of these qualities, a natural latex pillow is the only one that offers the entire package!

 Now, what are you waiting for?
 Hurry up and add a latex pillow to your shopping cart!